yananma1029/CAST/README.md

 ## References
-[1] Xiao, C., Long, Y., & Moubayed, N. A. (2022).
+<a name="reference1">1</a>.
+Xiao, C., Long, Y., & Moubayed, N. A. (2022).
 On isotropy, contextualization and learning dynamics of contrastive-based sentence representation learning. arXiv preprint arXiv:2212.09170.